openbaton/docs/docs/vim-plugin.md

 ```

-## Write your Vim plugin
+## Write your Vim driver

-The Vim plugin is a simple class extending one abstract class and using a Starter utility
+The Vim driver is a simple class extending one abstract class and using a Starter utility

 #### Type of Vim Instance
 OpenBaton provides a specific class for handling the **openstack** type or the **test** type thus these two types are supported.
 For all the other types a generic class will handle the communication between the NFVO and your plugin.